Probing baryogenesis with gravitational waves

 Finally, the transferred asymmetry to the SM can be calculated as

 with $\phiRS\phiIS = \phiS^2\sin\theta\cos\theta = \frac{1}{2}\phiS^2\sin 2\theta$.
 The final expression for the transferred asymmetry for $t-t_* \gg m_\Phi/A$ is

-This expression has two limiting cases depending on whether the $\Phi$ lifetime is short ($\Gphi \gg 2A/\mf$) or long ($\Gphi\ll 2A/\mf$) compared to the period of oscillation of the asymmetry:
+This expression has two limiting cases, depending on whether the $\Phi$ lifetime is short ($\Gphi \gg 2A/\mf$) or long ($\Gphi\ll 2A/\mf$) compared to the period of oscillation of the asymmetry:

 In the absence of efficient washout (as discussed in the main text and Supplemental Material Sect.~\ref{sec:transfer}), $\Phi$ asymmetry $\nct/s$ corresponds directly to baryon or lepton number asymmetry, which we assume below for simplicity.
 In case of a large washout effect, $\nct/s$ would be larger than the resultant $n_B/s$.
 We do not elaborate on how the washout affects the prediction in $n_B/s$ in the latter case, as it is highly dependent on the details of the asymmetry transfer mechanism.
-Instead, we will demonstrate the feasibility of generating $\nct/s\gtrsim10^{-10}$ that can compensate for a potentially large washout suppression. \\
+Instead, we will demonstrate the feasibility of generating $\nct/s\gtrsim10^{-10}$ that can compensate for a potentially large washout suppression. \\ Ultimately, the quantity $n_B/s$ needs to match the observed value To this end, we multiply the comoving transferred asymmetry by $(a_{\ast}/a)^3$ to compute the total asymmetry